-Attending Yale is a great achievement but, at the same time, there are a few strange things lingering about.
+Attending Yale is a great achievement but, at the same time, there are a few strange things lingering about in this prestigious university.
+Whether you want to be a chemist or a lawyer, there are plenty of strange things to consider.
 Here are a few:

 As depicted in many movies and TV shows such as The Flash, we have the Particle Accelerator.
 There is a large room which houses the accelerator unit, which consists of an ionizer that produces negatively charged ions.
 To do this they need 100,000 volts.
 This is pushed into a school bus sized tube which stores a positive charge of about 18 million volts to further accelerate the particle.